Dissipativity of the delay semigroup: Dissipativity of the delay semigroup

 then there exists an equivalent inner product on $\mathcal E^2$ such that $A$ is dissipative. \end{itemize} \end{corollary}

-\begin{proof} The first statement follows from $\e^{2 \mu r} < \e^{2 \lambda r}$ for $\lambda < \mu$ and all $r \leq 0$, and rewriting~\eqref{eq:conditiondissipativity}.
+\begin{proof} The first statement follows from $e^{2 \mu r} < e^{2 \lambda r}$ for $\lambda < \mu$ and all $r \leq 0$, and rewriting~\eqref{eq:conditiondissipativity}.
 The second statement follows by noting that $\lambda ^2 > (|\zeta|(0) - |\zeta|(-1))^2$ so that~\eqref{eq:conditiondissipativity} is satisfied with $\mu = 0$. \end{proof}

-To state an important consequence, we recall the notion of generalized contraction. \begin{definition} A strongly continuous semigroup $(T(t))_{t \geq 0}$ is called a \emph{generalized contraction} if there exists a constant $\mu \in \reals$ such that $||T(t)||_{t \geq 0} \leq \e^{\mu t}$. \end{definition}
+To state an important consequence, we recall the notion of generalized contraction. \begin{definition} A strongly continuous semigroup $(T(t))_{t \geq 0}$ on a Banach space $(Y, ||\cdot||)$ is called a \emph{generalized contraction} if there exists a constant $\mu \in \R$ such that $||T(t)||_{t \geq 0} \leq e^{\mu t}$. \end{definition}

-\begin{theorem} Suppose $B$ is the generator of a generalized contraction semigroup.
+\begin{theorem} Suppose Hypothesis~\ref{hyp:defabstractdelay} holds.
+Suppose furthermore that $B$ is the generator of a generalized contraction semigroup.
 Then there exists an equivalent inner product on $\mathcal E^2$ such that $A$ is the generator of a generalized contraction semigroup. \end{theorem}

 \begin{proof} Denote the semigroup generated by $B$ by $(S(t))_{t \geq 0}$ and suppose that

 Let $\nu > \max\left(0, \lambda + \int_{-1}^0 \ d |\zeta| \right)$.
 Define $\widetilde B := B - \nu I$ and $\widetilde \lambda := \lambda - \nu$.
 It may be verified that the conditions of Corollary~\ref{cor:dissipativitydelay} are satisfied for $\widetilde B$ and $\widetilde \lambda$, so that an equivalent inner product $(\cdot,\cdot)$ on $\mathcal E^2$ exists such that the delay semigroup generated by